 Frank O’Dea was born and raised in Montreal, Canada in a comfortable lifestyle with his upper-middle-class upbringing.
 So you might wonder what could have happened to him that led to a “traumatic past.”

 This is because, at a tender age, the young lad Frank was molested.
 What adds even more weight to this sexual abuse is the fact that his tormentor was no other than a priest.

 How terrified his young mind must have been as this came from a supposedly holy servant of God!

-This lead to Frank’s gradual decline, starting with him experimenting with alcoholic beverages at a young age and being beguiled so much by that he became a certified alcoholic, no doubt as a means of escaping from his grim experience.
+This led to Frank’s gradual decline, starting with him experimenting with alcoholic beverages at a young age and being beguiled so much that he became a certified alcoholic, no doubt as a means of escaping from his grim experience.

 Over time, Frank became a “hopeless case,” losing job after job.
 This was why his father had him leave their house when he was 21 years old.
 His intention was for Frank to fix his issues in life.